 Benefits of Reverse Mentoring

-Reverse mentoring and mentorship in general provides a plethora of benefits to any organization.
+Reverse mentoring and mentorship, in general, provides a plethora of benefits to any organization.
 According to a study by the Centre for Workplace Leadership, 71% of Fortune 500 companies have mentoring programs.[vii]
 Reverse mentorship can also help improve engagement in employees of all levels.
-This type of mentorship provides seasoned leaders with the technology knowledge to make them unstoppable in their roles.
-Additionally, new, younger employees become comfortable interacting with upper level management.
-They are able to learn the skills necessary to successfully communicate with top level leaders by modeling.
+This type of mentorship provides seasoned leaders with the technical knowledge to make them unstoppable in their roles.
+Additionally, new, younger employees become comfortable interacting with upper-level management.
+They are able to learn the skills necessary to successfully communicate with top-level leaders by modeling.
 By strengthening the relationship between managers and employees, you will in-turn promote increased collaboration and creativity.
 Additionally, by allowing new employees to share their knowledge with others, they will feel as though their thoughts, ideas, and knowledge are valued within the organization.

 Reverse mentorship can be a great way to break through the hierarchy within your organization.
 This type of program could be a monumental breakthrough in bridging the generational gap.
 Visit our Reverse Mentoring page for details on how to successfully bridge the generational workforce gap.